snare/voltron/README.md

     # python setup.py install

-This will install the **voltron** egg wherever that happens on your system, and an executable named `voltron` to `/usr/local/bin/`.
+This will install the `voltron` egg wherever that happens on your system, and an executable named `voltron` to `/usr/local/bin/`.

 Configuration
 -------------

 A sample configuration file is included in the repo.
 Copy it to `~/.voltron/config` and mess with it and you should get the idea.
 Header and footer positions, visbility and colours are configurable along with other view-specific items (e.g. colours for labels and values in the register view).

-In the example config at the top level, the "all_views" section sets up a base configuration to apply to all views.
+In the example config at the top level, the `all_views` section sets up a base configuration to apply to all views.
 Each view can be configured individually overriding these settings.
-For example, the "stack_view" section in the example config overrides a number of these settings to reposition the title and info labels.
-The "register_view" section in the example config contains some settings overriding the default colours for the register view.
-Have a look at the source for other items in "format_defaults" that can be overridden in this section of the config.
+For example, the `stack_view` section in the example config overrides a number of these settings to reposition the title and info labels.
+The `register_view` section in the example config contains some settings overriding the default colours for the register view.
+Have a look at the source for other items in `format_defaults` that can be overridden in this section of the config.

 There is also support for named view configurations for each type.
-The example configuration contains a config section called "some_named_stack_view", which is a modified version of the example stack view configuration.
+The example configuration contains a config section called `some_named_stack_view`, which is a modified version of the example stack view configuration.
 If you specify this name with the `-n` option, this named configuration will be added to the existing config for that view type:

         $ voltron stack -n "some_named_stack_view"